This page tells you about PET scans. You can find the following information

 In lung cancer, PET scans are sometimes used to look for cancer in the lymph nodes in the centre of the chest.
 Or to show whether the cancer has spread to other areas.
 This can help your specialist to decide whether it is possible to remove the cancer with surgery.

-For some PET scans you may need to eat nothing for 4 to 6 hours before your appointment time and only drink water.
+For some PET scans you may be told not to eat for 4 to 6 hours before your appointment time and only drink water.
+You may be asked not to do any strenuous exercise for 24 hours before.
 For other scans there will be no preparation at all.
-Your appointment card should give you details about what you need to do to prepare for your scan.
+Your appointment letter will give you details about what you need to do to prepare for your scan.
 Unless you are told otherwise, always take any prescribed medications as usual.
-Let your doctor know if you are diabetic as you may need to adapt your diet and sugar control routine a little.
+If you are diabetic, let the scanning department know a few days before your scan as you may need to adapt your diet and sugar control routine a little.

 With a PET scan you have an injection of a very small amount of a radioactive drug (tracer) first.
-The amount of radiation is very small and no more than you have during a normal X-ray.
+The amount of radiation is very small and does not make you feel unwell.
 It only stays in the body for a few hours.
 Depending on which drug you have, the radioactive drug will travel to particular parts of your body.
 The most common drug is fluorine 18, also known as FDG-18.
 This is a radioactive version of glucose.